 Understanding iShares MSCI Emerging Index Fund's Unusual Options Activity

-On Wednesday, shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw unusual options activity.
-After the option alert, the stock price moved down to $55.16.
+Shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $54.53.

 - Sentiment: BEARISH